glasnt/talks/2017_01_LCA_JavaScript/slides.md

 <span class="dasfoot"><a href="https://www.destroyallsoftware.com/talks/wat">destroyallsoftware.com</a></span>
 Note: Method Missing is evil monkey patching

-This is how Rails works
+This is how Rails used to work

 find_customer_by_id substring
 ---